 Then, if the company fails to assist you with your claim – This could include failing to take your complaint seriously, refusing to conduct an investigation or conducting a less than thorough investigation, retaliating against you for filing a complaint, and forcing you to continue to work with the sexual harasser, among other things. – you can file a complaint of sex-based discrimination with the Texas Workforce Commission (“TWC”) or the Equal Employment Opportunity Commission (“EEOC”).
 Bear in mind that you must file your complaint with the TWC within 180 days from the day the discrimination took place.
 The 180-day filing deadline is extended to 300 days for a complaint filed with the EEOC.

 In the end, I understand the difficulty of fighting your employer while also navigating state and federal laws prohibiting sexual harassment.
 The trauma associated with sexual harassment alone is overwhelming and consuming.
 At the Law Office of Rob Wiley, P.C., we can fight on your behalf and provide a sounding board for your sexual harassment claim.
 Everyone is entitled to safety and equality in the workplace.
-If you have been subjected to inequality or sexual harassment, do not hesitate to contact us to fight for you!
+If you have been subjected to inequality or sexual harassment, do not hesitate to contact a Dallas Employment Lawyer to fight for you!